2021–22 Swansea City A.F.C. season

-The 2021–22 season is Swansea City's 110th season in existence and their fourth consecutive season in the second tier of English football, the Championship.
-Alongside the Championship, they will also compete in the FA Cup and the EFL Cup.
-The season covers the period from 1 June 2021 to 31 May 2022.
+The 2021–22 season was Swansea City's 110th season in existence and their fourth consecutive season in the second tier of English football, the Championship.
+Alongside the Championship, they also competed in the FA Cup and the EFL Cup.
+This season covers the period from 1 June 2021 to 31 May 2022.

 Pre-season

 Managerial change

 Head coach Steve Cooper left the club by mutual consent during pre-season, on 21 July 2021.
 He was replaced by Russell Martin on 1 August, six days before Swansea's first game of the season.

 Friendlies

 The Swans announced they would have friendlies against Swindon Town, Plymouth Argyle, Bristol Rovers, and Forest Green Rovers and Southampton as part of the club's pre-season preparations.
 However, the friendly against Swindon was cancelled due to "ongoing logistical and operational issues" at Swindon.
-The friendly against Bristol Rovers was also cancelled due to positive Coronavirus cases within Swansea's first-team bubble.
+The friendly against Bristol Rovers was also cancelled due to positive COVID-19 cases within Swansea's first-team bubble.